Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation processes: Productive Idleness through Workers' Creativity

 \textbf{Idea Generation} In direct line with the Schumpeterian, evolutionary literature, the process of innovation is to be understood as a dynamic, uneven but endogenous mechanism of improvement of the technological characteristics of the firm (here the production phases) requiring prior investments in the resources dedicated to the innovation process.
 These improvements more particularly concern the productivity of a given production phase, while the resource required to generate novelty (ideas here) is time.

-Let $t^-_{i, t}$ represents the accumulated idle time of worker $i$ at time $t$ and $t_i^*$ takes on the last period at which the worker has had a creative idea and 1 if it has never happened yet.
-The probability for idleness-driven ideas to be generated by any worker $i$ is an increasing function of their accumulated idle time $\mathcal T_{i,t}^-$:
+Let $t^-_{i, t}$ be the accumulated idle time of worker $i$ at time $t$ and $t_i^*$ takes on the last period at which the worker has had a creative idea and 1 if it has never happened yet.
+The probability for idleness-driven ideas to be generated by any worker $i$ is an increasing function of their accumulated idle time $\mathcal T_{i,t}^-$, defined as:

 Workers generate innovative ideas at time $t$ with probability: